 Tackling a loft conversion project can be one of the most straightforward ways to add valuable new living space to your home.
 Our complete step-by-step guide to converting your attic will help you make a success of your project.

-In 2016, a Nationwide Building Society survey found that a well-planned loft conversion could add 22% to a property’s worth.
+In 2016, a Nationwide Building Society survey found that a well-planned loft conversion could add 22% to the market value of a property.

 This step-by-step guide reveals what you need to know to enjoy a successful loft conversion.

 There are four main styles of attic conversion.
 Which one best suits you will depend on your roof type, budget and how much space you want to create.